The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-In the conventional operation of an EDB an alternating current (a.c.) potential is applied to the ring electrode, and a direct current (d.c.) field is generated by applying equal but opposite polarity d.c. potentials to the endcap electrodes.
-The a.c. field is used to trap the particle in an oscillatory mode, and the d.c. field serves the purpose of the Millikan condenser to balance the gravitational force and any other vertical forces that act upon the particle.
-A photodiode array is mounted on the ring electrode as shown in Fig. \ref{ac1}, with an aim to measure the irradiance of the scattered light as a function of angle, and a photomultiplier tube (PMT) is located at right angles to the incident laser beam to record the irradiance at a single angle as a function of time.
+In the conventional operation mode of an EDB an alternating current (a.c.) potential is applied to the ring electrode, and a direct current (d.c.) field is generated by applying equal but opposite polarity d.c. potentials to the endcap electrodes.
+The a.c. field is used to trap the particle in an oscillatory mode, while the d.c. field serves the purpose of the Millikan condenser to balance the gravitational force and any other vertical forces that act upon the particle.
+A photodiode array can be mounted on the ring electrode as shown in Fig. \ref{ac1}, with an aim to measure the irradiance of the scattered light as a function of angle.
+In addition, a photomultiplier tube (PMT) is located at right angles to the incident laser beam to record the irradiance at a single angle as a function of time.
 The appropriate a.c. trapping frequency depends on the particle mass and drag force on the particle.
 When the vertical forces ({\em e.g.}, gravity) are balanced by the additional d.c. electric field applied between the upper and lower trap electrodes, the particle can be maintained at the midpoint of the EDB provided that the a.c. potential is not too large \cite{Sto11}.
-If the a.c. field is too large the particle ends up in being expelled from the balance chamber.
-This effect is used to isolate single particles by varying the a.c. potential and frequency to eliminate undesired particles.
-The principles and stability characteristics of the EDB were first analysed by Frickel {\em et al.} \cite{Kul11}, while other aspects of the EDB are discussed by Davis and Schweiger \cite{Davis02, Davis10, Hart92}.
+If the a.c. field is too large, the particle ends up in being expelled from the balance chamber.
+This effect is used to isolate single particles by varying the a.c. potential and frequency, which eliminates undesired particles.
+The principles and stability characteristics of the EDB were firstly analyzed by Frickel {\em et al.} \cite{Kul11}, while other aspects of the EDB are discussed by Davis and Schweiger \cite{Davis02, Hart92}.